Is your basement damp, dark, and draining energy from your home? Consider adding basement insulation to solve the problem.

 Believe it or not, your basement is commonly a major source of your home’s energy loss.
 No to mention, without up-to-date insulation, your home may start to experience buildups of moisture, mold, and mildew, all of which lead to a hazardous environment for your family.

-The optimal amount of insulation will provide your basement with a waterproof barrier that also will help prevent irritating pest infestation, as well as improving your basement’s air quality.
+The optimal amount of insulation will provide your basement with a waterproof barrier that also will help prevent irritating pest infestation, as well as improving your basement air quality.
+To find out if your basement requires new insulation contact us for a full-service home energy audit today.

-- Cellulose & Fiberglass Batts: Both perform the same functions.
+Both perform the same functions.
 It’s standard to add cellulose to existing cellulose, or fiberglass to existing fiberglass when talking about a basement space.
-Due to the fiberglass not being moisture resistant, both of these products come with disadvantages including issues with mold and mildew.
+Because fiberglass is not moisture resistant, both of these products come with disadvantages including issues with mold and mildew.
 However, both of these products are endorsed by many and can provide adequate insulation to a basement.

-- Spray Foam Insulation: This insulation can be sprayed into empty spaces and expands to fill the entire desired space.
+This insulation can be sprayed into empty spaces and expands to fill the entire desired space.
 The great thing about spray foam is that it has a much higher R-value while carrying a lower level of thickness.
 Considered by most to be the best way to insulate your basement, spray foam should certainly be considered in your basement improvement processes.
-Spray foam offers other benefits such as:

 Here at REenergizeCO, we are at your service with any of your basement insulation needs.
 Basement insulation for us usually includes 1 of the following items: